cisco/cisco-network-node-utils/docs/README-node-utils-APIs-xr.md

 % Invalid input detected at '^' marker.
 ```

-Although the formatting makes it difficult to tell, the '^' marker is pointing to "Ethernet1/1" in the above example.
+As you can see in CLI output, the '^' marker is indicating that "Ethernet1/1" is invalid.
 Instead of using hardcoded interface names, use the interfaces[] array (see [Development Best Practices: MT3](./README-develop-best-practices.md#mt3)).

 ```ruby test_bgp_router.rb
   def test_update_source